-Currently, a happy resident of Salt Lake City, UT and an Assistant Professor of Theatre at Westminster College.
+Currently, a happy resident of Salt Lake City, UT and an Associate Professor of Theatre and Westminster Performing Arts Center Director at Westminster University.

 The ephemeral nature of theater has always fascinated me.
 A theater piece is only truly alive when the efforts and imaginations of many meet, for a few fleeting hours, in a theater space with the audience.
 The production may show many times, but no performance is identical.
 The designer’s work supports these ephemeral moments and experiences, but eventually the set is struck, the lights rehung, and the costumes locked away.
 The inevitable destruction and dismantling of my work is all at once exhilarating and saddening.
 Sadness from the sense of parting with a team and project, but exhilaration from the prospect of the next project, the next team, and the next experience.